 Claire, a double Biology and Community Health Major at Tufts University, is studying at DIS Copenhagen this fall.
 She has Ehlers-Danlos Syndrome (EDS), a connective tissue disorder, which causes chronic pain and chronic fatigue.
 We sat down with Claire to hear about her experience abroad so far.
-Keep reading to learn about Claire’s Core Course, what it’s like to live in a Rented Room, and Claire’s advice on how to manage EDS – and other chronic medical conditions – while studying abroad:
+Keep reading to learn about Claire’s Core Course and her advice on how to manage EDS – and other chronic medical conditions – while studying abroad:

 DIS: Why did you choose DIS?

 Claire P.: When looking for a place to study abroad, I knew I wanted a program that spoke English, was in Europe, and allowed me to take classes that would count towards my majors of Biology and Community Health.
 When I learned about DIS, I knew it was the perfect place for me because it fit all of those criteria.
 Plus, there was an emphasis on learning by experience and it was in Scandinavia.
 I am half Norwegian and have always been interested by Scandinavian culture, so I was extremely excited about the possibility of studying in Scandinavia.

 DIS: What’s been your favorite ‘Danish’ experience so far?

 CP: Being invited over to someone’s Homestay for a hygge dinner with a bunch of other DIS students.
 We enjoyed a traditional Danish meal, and I had the opportunity to speak more with this student’s hosts.
 It was incredible to experience a Danish home in the suburbs of Copenhagen and connect with people I would have never had the opportunity to meet otherwise.
 I truly appreciated the time spent with this Homestay, and it made me wish that I had signed up for a Visiting Host so that I could have had the opportunity to connect more with locals.